bemisguided/vscode-ink-language-tools/README.md

 - **Restart**: Begins the story from the very beginning, clearing all history
 - **Rewind**: Returns to the most recent choice point, preserving the story history up to that point

+**Live Update Toggle:**
+- Check or uncheck the "Live update" checkbox in the toolbar to enable or disable automatic story updates when the source file changes
+- When enabled (default), the preview will automatically refresh to reflect changes as you edit your story
+- When disabled, the preview will remain static until you manually restart or rewind the story

 When the story is restarted, the extension will automatically recompile any changes that have occurred since the preview was last started.

 ### Linking External JavaScript Files